 Lutherans and Catholics discuss life after death

-Other churches' relationships
+U.S.: other churches' relationships

 ELCA apologizes for 16th century Lutheran persecution of Anabaptists

-GO TO Ecumenical Relations: International
+MORE on Ecumenical Relations: International

-On the Presbyterian Church (U.S.A.) web site
+On the Presbyterian Church (U.S.A.)
+General Assembly web site

 On this web site

-General Assembly: ecumenical and interfaith business
+- General Assembly: ecumenical and interfaith business

 Items marked with are in Adobe Acrobat PDF format.
 For best results, right-click the link (or click and hold for Macintosh), select "save target as" and save the document to your desktop for viewing and printing.
 Click on the image in the right column for free download of the Adobe Acrobat Reader.